FURNACEAI/pagefreezer-part-2/Readme.md

 Is this a good idea?
 Good question.
 Certainly, not on a single CPU running on a laptop.
 Certainly not if you want don't a single point of failure.
 Is it a good idea in general?
 Possibly.
 I can't claim to be a multithreading expert.
 While I know cluster and distributed computing experts, I didn't consult them for this.
 My gut says this isn't the best method of tackling this problem but given the time constraints, this was an option that could be built.

+In the end, there's a germ of an idea that could be built upon here.

+Maybe.

 ## Thread Pooling and futures

 As a default I'm using concurrent.futures for a couple of reasons: